Bangladesh Football League: Seasonal statistics

-Top scorers
+Top scorers by season

-Season after season, players in the BPL compete for the golden boot title, which is awarded at the end of each season to the top scorer throughout the entire season.
-The most recent winner of the golden boot is Souleymane Diabate, who won the golden boot at the end of the 2021–22 season after scoring 21 goals.
+Season after season, players in the BFL compete for the golden boot title, which is awarded at the end of each season to the top scorer throughout the entire season.
+The most recent winner of the golden boot is Samuel Boateng, who won the golden boot at the end of the 2024–25 season after scoring 21 goals.
 Raphael Odovin Onwrebe is both currently the holders of the most golden boot titles with two golden boots.
 The five Nigerians make up the six golden boots won by Nigerians, the most of any nationality in the league.
 While to date Enamul Haque remains the only local golden boot winner, claiming the award in 2009–10.